worker-tools/.github/profile/README.md

 import * as shed from 'https://ghuc.cc/worker-tools/shed/index.ts'
 ```

-For __other environments__ such as module bundlers, webpack or esbuild, Worker Tools are distributed as node-ified modules that can be installed via __npm__ and behave like regular npm modules
+For __other runtimes__ such as module bundlers, webpack or esbuild, Worker Tools are distributed as node-ified modules that can be installed via __npm__ and behave like regular npm modules

 ```sh
 npm install @worker-tools/shed